 Posts by Yury Velikanov

-Recently I have troubleshooted a failing RMAN backups in 22.214.171.124 RAC environment.
-The backups failed with an error message “ORA-00245: control file backup operation failed”.
+Recently I have troubleshooted failing RMAN backups in a 18.104.22.168 RAC environment.
+The backups failed with the error message “ORA-00245: control file backup operation failed”.
 The solution for the issue is simple.
-Here it is.
+Here it is!

-As a third person just asked me how to prepare for OCM exam in the last 2 days, I decided to make my answer publically available.
-I will leave you to discover the formal path yourself and give you a guideline in terms of how and how long to prepare to the exam.
+Since a third person just asked me how to prepare for OCM exam in last 2 days, I decided to make my answer publicly available.
+I will leave you to discover the formal path yourself and give you a guideline in terms of the how-to and length of the preparation.

-This process can be used for most 11G upgrade projects.
-Very often a hardware got updated at the same time as a database version.
-In such case we migrate a database from an original location to a new server upgrading database version and sometimes changing operational system.
-If this is your scenario then you can use the upgrade process to minimize system’s downtime to 1 hour independently from size of the database you migrate.
+Often, a hardware is updated at the same time as a database version.
+In such cases, we migrate a database from an original location to a new server upgrading the database version and sometimes changing operational system.
+If this is your situation, you can use the upgrade process to minimize the system’s downtime to 1 hour, independently from the size of the database you migrate.